vatnz-dev/sops/docs/oceanic/nzzo/procedures.md

 Aircraft operating above FL245 shall be handed between NZZO and NZZC controllers in accordance with standard handover requirements.

-For requiring descent below FL245, the aircraft shall be instructed to leave controlled airspace by descent, as well as the traffic status at NZCI, if known.
+For aircraft requiring descent below FL245, the aircraft shall be instructed to leave controlled airspace by descent, as well as the traffic status at NZCI, if known.

 !!! example "RTF Example for descent below FL245"
     **Auckland Radio**: *"TNZ123 (when ready | at/after time/position) leave controlled airspace by descent.
 Report passing FL240.
 (Traffic is.. | No reported IFR traffic)"*